 College beach volleyball camps can sometimes be a little tricky because college coaches usually send out invitations to their whole database of recruits.
 Come camp day, they will pay the most attention to the handful of athletes they are actually recruiting.
 For this reason, it’s imperative that you’re in touch with the college coach before you go to their camp.
 Let them know you’re interested in their program and you’ll be at their event.
 Send them your highlight video, club experience and contact information.
 It’s equally important to follow-up with the coach after the camp, too.
 Here’s what you can include in your follow up:

-There aren’t quite as many college showcases as there are other events, but they can be a great opportunity to really show off your beach volleyball skills in front of college coaches.
-College showcases tend to attract high-level college coaches because they are oftentimes pretty exclusive, inviting only the top athletes.
+There aren’t quite as many beach volleyball showcases as there are other events, but they can be a great opportunity to really show off your beach volleyball skills in front of college coaches.
+Beach volleyball showcases tend to attract high-level college coaches because they are oftentimes pretty exclusive, inviting only the top athletes.
 To qualify, you need to attend one of their camps ahead of time and perform well.
-However, not all college showcases are this exclusive, so you need to research the event well beforehand to determine if you need to take any qualifying steps.
+However, not all college showcases are this exclusive, so you need to research the event beforehand to determine if you need to take any qualifying steps.

-Here are some of the top college showcases:
+Here are some of the top college beach volleyball showcases:

 Similar to the college coaches, you always want to follow up with coaches afterward.
 Ask if they had a chance to see you play and seek feedback on how they thought you performed and if there are any skills you should work on.
 At this point, it’s safe to ask if they are recruiting you and if there’s any additional information they need to make their decision.

-These large tournaments are crucial for getting exposure—and they are great additions to your athletic resume.
-College coaches want to see that you have experience in high-pressure, elite tournaments.
+Beach volleyball tournaments are crucial for getting exposure—and they are great additions to your athletic resume.
+College coaches want to see that you have experience in high-pressure, elite beach volleyball tournaments.
 Unlike the college camps and college showcases, you’re probably not going to know beforehand the exact coaches that will be attending these tournaments.
 And even if you do, there’s no guarantee those coaches will choose to watch any of your matches.

 In beach volleyball, USA Volleyball Beach High Performance (HP) hosts the more well-known and recognizable skills development programs in the country.
 Coach Simic recommends starting with local or regional HP programs, and working your way up to the national or international level.
 While HP may not give you direct exposure to college coaches right away, they are a great way to make sure you have all the skills needed to compete in college.
 And the higher up you go, the more college coaches are going to take note.
 They host both training programs and competitions, providing multiple opportunities to get what you need as a beach volleyball athlete.